tgoodsell-tempus/teleport/rfd/0abc-kube-access-forward-identity.md

 ## Why

-When a user connects to a Teleport proxy, the proxy will authenticate the user using X.509 certificate.
+When a user connects to a Teleport proxy, the proxy will authenticate the user using his X.509 certificate.
 Kubernetes Proxy will then forward the request to the Teleport service responsible for serving the Kubernetes cluster (Kube Service) or to the remote Teleport proxy when the Kubernetes Cluster belongs to a trusted cluster.
 For the proxy to be able to forward the user's identity to the correct service,